purduehackers/organize/directory/storyteller.md

 ## Time commitment

-Up to you.
 Some organizers spend 5-10 hours per week; others spend 20-30 hours per week.
 Some weeks will be heavier than others, but you can probably send somewhere in the 5-10 hour range and be successful.
-We're also all full-time students & are happy to be flexible.
+We're all full-time students, though, & are happy to be flexible.

 # How to apply

-Send an email to purduehackers@gmail.com including **"storyteller spring 2024"** (case-insensitive) in the subject line with the following:
+Send an email to purduehackers@gmail.com including **"storyteller spring 2024"** (not case-sensitive) in the subject line with the following:

 - Tell us about yourself.
 Who are you, what are you studying, what are some of your hobbies, any other relevant things?
 - What resonates with you about Purdue Hackers?
 - What resonates with you about this role?
-- Have you made anything you're proud of lately?
-Tell us about it and/or share a link to it!
-(It's ok if not)
 - If you've done professional writing or public comms, please share a link, screenshot, or sample of some of your past work.
 (It's ok if you haven't)
 - Anything else you find relevant